 Who should attend?

 Professionals and workers who are involved in refurbishment works, service and maintenance and other similar trades.
-Engineers, demolition workers, plumbers, decorators, painters, electricians, construction workers, gas fitters, roofing contractors, building surveyors, architects and other such professionals.
+Examples of those who should attend include; Engineers, demolition workers, plumbers, decorators, painters, electricians, construction workers, gas fitters, roofing contractors, building surveyors, architects and other such professionals.

 - Nature of Asbestos, Sources Type and Uses